TheProcess of Science Involves Testing: A Deep Dive into the Scientific Method

 The Scientific Method: A Framework for Testing Ideas

 The scientific method is a structured process that guides researchers from initial observation to conclusive results.
-While the exact steps may vary depending on the field, the following framework outlines the key stages where testing plays a central role:
+While the exact steps may vary depending on the field, the following framework outlines the key stages where testing has a real impact:

 Testing is not limited to a single step—it permeates the entire process.
-Even observations and hypotheses are tested through peer review, where other scientists scrutinize methods and results.
+Even observations and hypotheses are tested through peer review, where other scientists scrutinize methods and results The details matter here.
+Turns out it matters..

 Why Testing Is the Backbone of Scientific Progress